datvu352k4/humanoid_g1_ws/README.md

 ## 1. Project Overview
 This project implements a **Reinforcement Learning (RL)** policy for the **Unitree G1 Humanoid** robot using **Genesis Sim**.

-The goal is to achieve **Robust Push Recovery**: training the robot to maintain balance and recover from significant external forces (up to 1500N in 1 step) while tracking zero-velocity commands (standing still).
+The goal is to achieve **Robust Push Recovery**: training the robot to maintain balance and recover from external forces (up to 1500N in 1 step) while tracking zero-velocity commands (standing still).

 ## 2. CLI Documentation (How to Run)
 ### Installation